Last updated: March 2026

 When connected to GitHub, GitLab, Bitbucket, or Azure DevOps, you can use GitKraken AI to create a pull request with a generated title and description based on the incoming changes.

-How to generate a PR title and description
+How to generate an AI pull request title and description

-By default, GitKraken AI uses Gemini to power commit explanations and message generation.
+By default, GitKraken AI uses Google Gemini 2.5 Flash to power commit explanations and message generation.
 No API key is needed and usage is included with your GitKraken subscription.

-If you prefer using your own API key with OpenAI, Azure, Anthropic, or a Custom URL, you can configure this in:
+If you prefer using your own API key with OpenAI, Azure, Anthropic, Google Gemini, or a Custom URL, you can configure this in:

 Preferences > GitKraken AI